softwaredoug/searcharray/README.md

 * Improve support for phrase slop
 * Helper functions (like [this start at edismax](https://github.com/softwaredoug/searcharray/blob/main/searcharray/solr.py) that help recreate Solr / Elasticsearch lexical queries)
 * Fuzzy search
+* Efficient way to "slurp" some top N results from retrieval system into a dataframe